Empathy Mapping

 Copyright holder: Benoît Prieur.
 Appearance time: 10:32 - 10:36 Copyright license and terms: CC BY-SA 4.0.
 Modified: No. Link: https://commons.wikimedia.org/wiki/File:Avenue_Berthelot-_machine_pour_entrer_dans_l%27h%C3%B4tel.jpg

-Empathy mapping significantly contributes to persona development by providing insights into users' experiences.
-Empathy maps help uncover the feelings and thoughts that personas might not fully capture.
+Empathy mapping is exceptionally helpful when it comes to persona development.
+Empathy maps help shed light on the feelings and thoughts that personas might not fully show.
 It enriches personas with a deeper understanding of user motivations and pain points.
-This makes personas more realistic and the team more empathetic.
+Ultimately, empathy maps make personas more realistic which helps the design team to be more empathetic.

 The decision of whether to create an empathy map or persona first depends on the project's goals.
-Designers may choose to start with an empathy map for quick insights into user experiences, which can then inform persona development.
+If you need quick insights into user experiences, which can then inform persona development, then start with an empathy map.

 When to Use Empathy Maps